What is Meridian System ?

 12. Leg Jue Yin Liver Meridian

-Each of the twelve regular meridians branch off one major channel in the limbs, and then go inside the trunk to connect a particular organ.
-They also connect to some structures or body parts that the twelve regular meridians cannot reach.
+Each of the twelve regular meridians has a major branch that diverges in the limbs, travels within the body, and connects the internal organs.
+They also link to certain organs and body parts that the primary meridians do not reach.

-These refer to the meridian connections that off from the twelve regular meridians to the tendons, ligaments and connective tissues.
-They mainly rule the joints and body movements.
+These are the parts of the twelve regular meridians that connect with the tendons, ligaments and connective tissues, mainly responsible for joint and body movement.

 The eight extra meridians are the Governor Vessel, Conception Vessel, Thoroughfare Vessel, Girdling Vessel, Yin Link Vessel, Yang Link Vessel, Yin Heel Vessel and Yang Heel Vessel.
-They do not link to the internal organ system directly, their main functions are to strengthen the links between the twelve regular meridians and also act as reservoirs of the fundamental substances, buffering the blood and qi circulation.
-The Governing Vessel and the Conception Vessel are considered the most important channels among others, because they contain acupuncture points which are independent of the twelve regular meridians.
+They do not link to the internal organs directly, their main functions are to strengthen the links between the twelve regular meridians and also act as reservoirs of the fundamental substances, buffering the blood and qi circulation.
+The Governing Vessel and the Conception Vessel are considered the most important channels among others, because they have their own specific acupuncture points, and are not attached to the twelve regular meridians.

-These include the twelve collaterals that branch off in the limbs from the twelve regular meridians; the two branches from the Governor Vessel and Conception Vessel as well as an extra larger collateral from the spleen meridian.
+These include the twelve collaterals that branch off in the limbs from the twelve regular meridians, two branches from the Governor Vessel and Conception Vessel in the trunk, as well as one great collateral from the spleen meridian.
 Their main roles are to enhance and regulate the communications between the yin and yang paired meridians.
 Meridians linked with yin organs are known as yin meridians; if they are linked to yang organs, they are known as yang meridians.

 The meridian system relies on the collaterals to branch out a network and spread throughout the body, in which minute collaterals (sun luo) are regarded as the finest branches, and the floating collaterals (fu luo) are regarded as the most superficial branches.